giavu849/mobilerobot/README.md

 Network Access: Ensure your firewall allows traffic on port 1883.

 2. Initialize MQTT Configuration

 Open a terminal and launch the Mosquitto broker with the custom configuration file to enable network listening:

-Bash
 # Navigate to your Mosquitto installation folder if necessary
 mosquitto -c mosquitto.conf -v
-(The -v flag enables verbose mode so you can see incoming messages from the robot.)

 3. Launch Control & SLAM Modules
 Open two separate terminals and execute the following scripts in order: